orphic-inc/ruby-orphic-cli/orphic/README.md

 ### Getting Started

 The Orphic CLI runs on both Ruby and NodeJS, and to get started with either we recommend using [Brew](https://brew.sh) on Linux and Unix distros (including macOS), or [Chocolatey](https://chocolatey.org/) for Windows users.
-The CLI is currently focused on *-nix* developer environments, but v2 will focus on Windows PowerShell shortcuts via Chocolatey.
+The CLI is currently focused on *-nix* developer environments, but v2 will focus on Windows PowerShell shortcuts via Chocolatey [(there's a few ways you can get started today on Windows)](https://phoenixnap.com/kb/install-ruby-on-windows-10).
 With these package managers you can install [nvm](https://github.com/nvm-sh/nvm) and [rbenv](https://github.com/rbenv/rbenv), software that will create environments for any specified version.
 We recommend Ruby version 2.7.1 and Node version 12 or 14.
 [Google is your friend](https://lmgtfy.com/?q=install+ruby+and+rubygems), and this is a [good article for macOS users](https://www.moncefbelyamani.com/the-definitive-guide-to-installing-ruby-gems-on-a-mac/).
 If those steps are complete, you can install the gem locally with `gem install orphic`.

 ### Developer Installation